marcelbonnet/freebsd-ports/ARDOUR.md

 - multimedia/harvid
 - multimedia/xjadeo

+# ROADMAP

+## Ports Without Maintainer

+The list of exiting dependencies of Ardour in the ports tree and that do not have a maintainer, are listed in directory 2adopt .

+I'm considering adopt these ports...

-# Desired Changes to Existing Ports
+## Desired Changes to Existing Ports

 - audio/slv2
    The author rewrote it as a new library (audio/lilv-0)